-In case of doubt whether a study can or cannot be evaluated by the CEP, please contact the secretary of the CEP by sending an email to ethiekpsychologie@fsw.leidenuniv.nl.
+Deciding whether research falls under the WMO or not can be difficult in some cases.
+In case of doubt whether a study falls under Medical Research or can be evaluated by the CEP, please contact the secretary of the CEP by sending an email to ethiekpsychologie@fsw.leidenuniv.nl.